-On 1 January 2019, the rules in the National Pension Insurance Funds (AP Funds) Act changed.
+On 1 January 2019, the rules in the Public Pension Funds (AP Funds) Act changed.
 For example, a new goal has been introduced that the First, Second, Third and Fourth AP Funds must contribute to sustainable development by managing their funds in an exemplary way.
 This requires responsible investment and responsible ownership.This goal has to be achieved without the Funds compromising the objective of attaining a high return in the long run.

 In preparation for the change, the four AP Funds have collaborated on how the goal of exemplary management will be achieved.
 This work included developing core values for managing funds, guidelines for reporting how the sustainability goal has been achieved and guidelines on which assets funds should not be invested in.